wasnotrice/shoes-warbler/README.markdown

 ## Package your app as a JAR

-    $ bin/package
+    $ rake jar
     $ java -XstartOnFirstThread -Djruby.compat.version=1.9 -jar test-app.jar

 where `test-app.jar` is the name of your JAR (as specified in your `app.yaml` file)

 ## Package your app a Mac APP

-    $ bin/package
+    $ rake app
-    $ CLASSPATH=vendor/appbundler-1.0.jar SHOES_APP_NAME=test-app ant
     $ open Test.app

-Make sure you set SHOES_APP_NAME to the name of your JAR (minus the extension).
 For now, the app is always called `Test.app`, no matter what your JAR is called.